markelmad/autocomplete-test-emapta/README.md

 The result is based on how frequent the user has accessed an item which is the `ReadCount`.
 If more than 1 item have equal frequency, the service will then lookup for the closest `Title` from the fragment provided.
 If still more than 1 item are equal, result will now be based alphabetically.
 Moreover, result is limited to 25 results only.
 This limit can be adjusted by modifying the constant value of the `resultLimit` inside main.go file.

 Feel free to edit the JSON file.
 Update each `ReadCount` values to your likings.
+I already updated a couple of `ReadCount` values for `Twelfth Night (4)` and `Two Gentlemen of Verona(3)` so results will more likely to show these two `Titles`.
+The rest are valued `0`.

 You can also update the threshold for determining the amount of levenshtein distance by modifying the multiplier value of `thresholdMultiplier` inside main.go.